-This report presents the compliance results from the 2010/2011 farm dairy survey, in particular compliance with respect to Resource Consent conditions for the discharge of treated dairy effluent to water, and the discharge of dairy effluent to land as a Permitted Activity under the Tasman Resource Management Plan (TRMP).
+This report presents the compliance results from the 2011/2012 farm dairy survey, in particular compliance with respect to Resource Consent conditions for the discharge of treated dairy effluent to water, and the discharge of dairy effluent to land as a Permitted Activity under the Tasman Resource Management Plan (TRMP).
 Also presented are Tasman's current statistics with respect to the national targets of the Clean Stream Accord.

-In the 2010/2011 season a total of 147 dairy sheds had active discharges in the Tasman District.
-Of those 141 farm dairies operated as Permitted Activities and the remaining six held Resource Consents to discharge treated effluent to water.
+In the 2011/2012 season a total of 143 dairy sheds had active discharges in the Tasman District.
+Of those 136 farm dairies operated as Permitted Activities and the remaining seven held Resource Consents to discharge treated effluent to water.

-At these inspections each farm was assessed against Resource Consent conditions for the discharge of treated dairy effluent to water, or against the Permitted Activity Rule 36.1.3 (the discharge of dairy effluent to land).
-The final compliance results for all 147 farms were:
+At these inspections each farm was assessed against Resource Consent conditions for the discharge of treated dairy effluent to water, or against the Permitted Activity Rule 36.1.2.3 (the discharge of animal to land).
+The final compliance results for all 143 farms were:

-- 90% Compliant
+- 94.4% Fully Compliant

-- 7% Non-Compliance
+- 4.2% Non- Compliant

-- 3% Significant Non-Compliance
+- 1.4% Significantly Non-Compliant

-Tasman District currently has 137 farms that supply Fonterra and are therefore subject to the national targets of the Clean Streams Accord.
-The 2010/2011 reporting period saw further efforts by most farms towards meeting the Accord targets.
-At the end of this current season, Tasman's Accord statistics have increased to:
+Tasman District currently has 133 farms that supply Fonterra and are therefore subject to the national targets of the Clean Streams Accord.
+The 2011/2012 reporting period saw further efforts by most farms towards meeting the Accord targets.
+At the end of this current season, Tasman's Accord statistics are:

-- 95% of streams have stock excluded from them. - 100% of estuaries and lakes have stock excluded from them. - 95% of regular crossings have bridges or culverts - 100% of farms have a nutrient budget. - 92% of Fonterra farms fully comply with their consent conditions and/or regional rules.
+- 95% of streams have stock excluded from them. - 100% of estuaries and lakes have stock excluded from them. - 96% of regular crossings have bridges or culverts - 100% of farms have a nutrient budget. - 94% of Fonterra farms fully comply with their consent conditions and/or regional rules.

-Heading into the 2011/2012 dairy season Tasman District farmers have for the most part continued to show very good rate of compliance with respect to farm dairy effluent management, now meeting all of the set Accord targets with respect to nutrient management, Stock exclusion to water, and estuaries.
-Unlike previous reports there is one issue of non-compliance that stands out as being a common issue of concern, this being the ponding of effluent on farm paddocks.
-This non-compliance was typically observed where farms did not have sufficient wet weather contingencies in place and were left in a situation where effluent was applied to saturated pasture.
-A further trend that was observed was that this noncompliance was by far more prevalent in the Murchison area than any other area of the District.
-We will monitor this situation and work with farmers and industry to address this issue.
+Heading into the 2012/2013 dairy season Tasman District farmers have for the most part continued to show very good rate of compliance with respect to farm dairy effluent management, and meet all of the set Accord targets with respect to nutrient management, Stock exclusion to water, and estuaries.
+Unlike last season when ponding was the primary area of non-compliance, particularly in the Murchison area, there was no one issue of non-compliance that stood out this season as being common issue of concern.